-Idly, Miyuki wondered if she should have helped the woman leave, but the thought was already gone, forgotten, when her gum-chewing boss stuck his head out of the office door.
+Idly, Miyuki wondered if she should have helped the woman leave, but the thought was already gone, forgotten, when her gum-chewing boss stuck his head out of the office door for a short moment.
 Rapping her nails across the counter for a beat, she wondered off as if she had all the time in the world, but then returned to her abandoned task.

 Another box, another shelf, another customer until the boss strode from his office, scratching at his belly as he waved her off, ordering her to have her lunch.
 He knew that she had no lunch with her, and she knew that he was slinking off for a bottle of sake despite what the doctor had said, but neither said a word.

 A worn crate, her usual seat in the back alley, was still there to welcome her with a soft groan when she sat down on it, throwing her legs out before her.
 Miyuki stretched, raising her arms then rolling her head, before sitting still.
 Watching, the graffiti across the formerly white wall, the cat eying her from behind a dirty window.

 A crick in her neck made her lean over, her hair nearly brushing across the street, so she first saw a pair of feet and long legs before noticing the rest of the body heading straight to her.
 Straight to her?
 Miyuki sat up hastily.